NRTDP/modformPro/README.md

 # modformPro
-A software application to estimate modform region of proteins containing multiple modification sites
+A software application for using mass-spectrometry data to estimate high-dimensional modform regions of proteins containing multiple types and sites of modification

 Please visit our documentation [here](https://nrtdp.github.io/modformPro/).